Han-Na Chang & Finghin Collins

 - Yo-Yo Ma (Boston Pops Orchestra, video no longer available), and

-- Misha Maisky (a live recording from 2006) with the last and other movements of that concert.
+- Misha Maisky (a live recording from 2006) with the last and other movements of that concerto.

 Some may play even faster, smoother at times, some have better orchestras — but Han-Na Chang plays many passages clearer, lighter than most or all of the above, strong contenders.
 Particularly the last movement often ends up as a speed race, and in that, even top soloists tend to rush through rapid passages, making some of their playing sound superficial — not so Han-Na Chang: watching her play is such pure joy (she is often almost dancing on her chair!), even though she does not aim for the ultimate, polished perfection!

-On a related note: the C major concerto was featured in one of the first concerts that I ever attended, in Olten, with Claus Heitz and the Festival Strings Lucerne; further, around 1980 I heard Rostropovich play both Haydn concerts in Zurich.
+On a related note: the C major concerto was featured in one of the first concerts that I ever attended, in Olten, with Claus Heitz and the Festival Strings Lucerne; further, around 1980 I heard Rostropovich play both Haydn cello concertos in Zurich.

 The Concert Program